CI-Dominik/pp2-card-battle/README.md

 * Used to verify JavaScript code.

 ## [W3Schools](https://www.w3schools.com/)
-* Used to lookup tips for the code.
+* Used to lookup tips for the code, especially modals.

 ## [Favicon Generator](https://realfavicongenerator.net/)
 * Used to generate favicons for the homepage.